Who can vote at the Presidential election and how to register

 Each Local Returning Officer is required to publish a list of all polling stations that are not accessible to wheelchair users.
 If you have a physical disability and have difficulty in gaining access to your local polling station you can ask to transfer your vote to a more accessible polling station in your constituency.
 Please contact your Local Returning Officer with such a request no later than seven days before polling day.

-At the polling station on polling day, an elector with a physical disability, visual impairment, or reading or writing difficulty, may be assisted in voting by the Presiding Officer or by a companion.
+At the polling station on polling day, an elector with a physical disability, visual impairment, or reading or writing difficulty, may be assisted in voting by the Presiding Officer or by a companion who is at least 16 years of age.

 Options for visually-impaired voters